- Am I a Candidate for the Laser Nail Fungus Cure?

 2. How Does The Laser Nail Fungus Process Work?

-The Q-Clear uses short burst of laser energy to target the fungus beneath the nail and destroy it.
+The Q-Clear Laser uses short bursts of laser energy to target the fungus beneath the nail and destroy it.
 Depending upon the severity and advancement of your nail fungus, one treatment is typically all that is necessary to kill the fungus.

 The physician will move the laser hand piece over the affected area in quick, short passes.
 Unlike some other lasers, there is very little sensation to the patient beyond some very mild warmth.
 A treatment usually lasts only a few minutes and the patient experiences absolutely no down-time after the procedure.

 Upon a treatment with the Q-Clear Laser System, all of the nail fungus should be destroyed.
-Visual improvement, however, is not immediate but rather requires your toe nail to grow out.
-Depending on how quickly your nails grow, you could see new clear nail appear starting at the bottom of your nail in a matter of only a few weeks.
-It could take, however, six months or longer for your old, diseased nail to completely grow out and be replaced by new, clear nail.
+Visual improvement, however, is not immediate, but rather requires your nail to grow out.
+Depending on how quickly your nails grow, you could see new clear nails appear, starting at the bottom of your nail, in a matter of only a few weeks.
+It could take, however, six months or longer for your old, diseased nail to completely grow out and be replaced by the new, clear nail.

 4. How Effective Are Nail Fungus Treatments?

 The Q-Clear Laser System has arguably the most comprehensive and resoundingly positive clinical results of any treatment EVER used for nail fungus.
-In a controlled medical setting using a single practitioner, over 100 patients were treated with varying degrees of onychomycosis.
-From this group, patient satisfaction was measured at 100% with the eventual appearance of significant to complete clear nail measured in 97% of cases.
-Only the most advanced cases of toe nail fungus did not report complete clearance and in those rare cases a simple follow-up treatment will usually produce the desired result.
+In a controlled medical setting, using a single practitioner, over 100 patients were treated with varying degrees of onychomycosis.
+From this group, patient satisfaction was measured at 100% with the eventual appearance of significant to complete clear nails measured in 97% of cases.
+Only the most advanced cases of nail fungus did not report complete clearance, and in those rare cases, a simple follow-up treatment produced the desired result.

 5. Does The Nail Fungus Laser Hurt?